Falcon adenovirus 1: Diagnosis

-To allow screening of captive birds for virus shedding and investigations of disease outbreaks, conventional and quantitative PCR assays as well as in situ hybridization techniques have been developed to identify the DNA of Falcon aviadenovirus A. If the falcon has died, a necropsy can be performed to look for intranuclear inclusion bodies and necrosis in the liver and inflamed small intestines.
+To allow screening of captive birds for virus shedding and investigations of disease outbreaks, conventional and quantitative PCR assays as well as in situ hybridization techniques have been developed to identify the DNA of Falcon adenovirus 1.
+If the falcon has died, a necropsy can be performed to look for intranuclear inclusion bodies and necrosis in the liver and inflamed small intestines.
 Testing for serum neutralizing antibodies can also be used to identify if a bird has been infected by the virus.

 Transmission

-Transmission of Falcon aviadenovirus A occurs horizontally through the fecal-oral route.
+Transmission of Falcon adenovirus 1 occurs horizontally through the fecal-oral route.
 Cross-species brooding of eggs increases the risk of infection.
 The primary way to stop transmission is to separate sick falcons from uninfected ones susceptible to infection.

 Epidemiology

-As Falcon aviadenovirus A infects falcons found throughout North America, the virus likely has a large geographic distribution.
+As Falcon adenovirus 1 infects falcons found throughout North America, the virus likely has a large geographic distribution.
 Serosurveys of captive and wild peregrine falcons have revealed a seroprevalence of 80-100%, although clinical disease is rarely reported in this species, which suggests they are the natural reservoir of the virus.
 In other falcon species, seroprevalence ranges from 43 to 57%.
 Wild American kestrels caught have sometimes been infected, indicating the virus to be circulating in wild populations.